Mob Psycho 100: Webcomic and publications

-Dark Horse Comics announced on April 23, 2018, that they have licensed the series for English serialization in North America, with the first volume which was released on October 24, 2018.
+Dark Horse Comics announced on April 23, 2018, that it had licensed the series for English serialization in North America, the first volume of which was released on October 24, 2018.

 A spin-off manga series titled Reigen was serialized online in Ura Sunday website and in the MangaONE mobile app starting on March 19, 2018.
 Shogakukan released a compiled volume on February 19, 2019.
 In March 2020, Dark Horse Comics announced the acquisition of the manga for English-language release.
 The volume was published on December 2, 2020.